 Click on these links for more information about our museum

-Our Museum is now closed for the Winter
+Our Museum is open for the Summer until the end of October

 In the Summer we hold regular fossil hunts.
 Our childrens' historical fundays are held during the school holidays... see our Facebook page for more details

 BURNHAM MUSEUM is a registered charity run by members of the Burnham History Society.